 1. Is mathematics required at Franklin and Marshall?

 The short answer is "no"--there is no requirement to take mathematics.
 However, certain majors do require math.
-Biology requires Calculus I. Chemistry requires Calculus I and II.
+Biology and BOS require Calculus I. Chemistry requires Calculus I and II.
 Physics requires Calculus I, II and III, and Linear Algebra/Differential Equations.
 Other departments, such as Economics and Geoscience, recommend at least one math course, especially for those students planning on graduate study.
 Of course, you may take mathematics simply because you like it.

 2. Why would I study Math?

 Studying mathematics is an exceptional way to prepare for many types of careers.
 Math majors learn to start with a blank page, consider a few assumptions, and convincingly argue a solution for a focused question.
 It builds personal confidence and develops problem solving skills.
 This intellectual discipline, coupled with good writing skills, allows one to be successful at almost any pursuit.
 But most of all, it is fun!

 3. How do I decide which mathematics course is the right one for me?

 As part of registering for your first semester, you will fill out a math questionnaire, which will help us guide you to the right course.Those who have taken calculus in high school will also fill out a Calculus Placement Exam.
 As a general rule, students who have done well in precalculus but have not taken calculus start with Calculus I. Those who did well in high school calculus start with Calculus II (or, in some cases, Calculus III).

 4. Can I get credit for AP Calculus?